singnet/simulation/README.md

 .idea directory is a pycharm ide directory, one of the best python ides to make it easy to write python code for the project

-simuation.ipynb is the tutorial for the simulation, an excellent starting point.
+simuation.ipynb is the first tutorial for the simulation, an excellent starting point.
+Its focus is on the knowledge representation and simulation mechanics.

+marketplace.ipynb is the second tutorial for the simmulation, with learning CMA-ES SISTER agents creating python programs in a marketplace.
+The emphasis is on market dynamics.

 competingClusterers.ipynb is a baseline run of the competing clusters, to see how each does on a dataset. you can put different data sets in and every clusterer will work on it, for the purpose of comparing to your solution to the competing clusterer scenario.